sciseim/semelparity-genomics/README.md

 # semelparity-genomics
- A repository of scripts supporting the manuscript "Marsupial genomes from two continents reveal clues to the evolution of suicidal reproduction"
+ A repository of scripts supporting the manuscript "Marsupial genomes from two continents reveal clues to the evolution of suicidal reproduction".